Maeve Plouffe

-Maeve Plouffe (born 8 July 1999) is an Australian professional racing cyclist.
-She rode in the women's team pursuit event and the women's individual pursuit event at the 2020 UCI Track Cycling World Championships in Berlin, Germany.
-She was selected on the Australian women’s track endurance squad for the 2020 Summer Olympics.
-She was a member of the Women's pursuit team.
-The team consisting of Ashlee Ankudinoff, Georgia Baker, Annette Edmondson, Alexandra Manly, Maeve Plouffe finished fifth.
+Maeve Plouffe (born 8 July 1999) is an Australian professional racing cyclist for Hess Cycling Team.
+She was selected on the Australian women's track endurance squad for the 2020 Summer Olympics and the 2024 Summer Olympics.
+She is the current Australian record holder for both the Team Pursuit and the 3000m Individual Pursuit, in which she was the third woman in history to break the 3:20 barrier.
+At the 2022 Commonwealth Games, Plouffe won the gold medal in the women's team pursuit event alongside Sophie Edwards, Chloe Moran and Georgia Baker, setting a games record time of 4:14.06.
+In the same year, she also won a silver medal in the Individual pursuit.

 Early cycling career

 Plouffe was introduced to track cycling by a South Australian Sports Institute talent identification program from a background of swimming and surf life saving.
 She exhibited an early aptitude for the road time trial, winning the event as an U17 in her first year competing at the Australian Junior Road National Championships and again as an U19 in the Oceania Road Cycling Championships.
 Maeve made her international debut in the 2017 UCI Junior Track Cycling World Championships.